Can Menopause Cause Constipation? | Home Remedies & Treatment

 Don’t Hold it in

 When the urge to go happens, don’t wait to go to the toilet and hold it in.
 Instead, visit the bathroom as soon as possible.
 Holding it in can make the problem worse.
-It can even trigger a new bout of constipation in otherwise healthy bowels.
+It can even trigger a bout of constipation in otherwise healthy bowels.

-What Treatments are Available for Menopause-Related Constipation?
+What Treatments Are Available for Menopause-Related Constipation?

 The most commonly prescribed treatment for constipation is laxatives.